MayureshM0re/Kecilin-Person-Detection-/README.md

 The input video I have used is in a loop originally it was 11 seconds I have made a loop of to achieve the target of recording more than 2 minutes.

+In the Output Video, the Green box is the ROI  - region of interest, Red boundng boxes are for those persons who are getting detetced inside the ROI, Blue bounding boxes are for person outside the ROI.

 Pre-requisites to run the code :